OliverHensworth/roblox-scripting-helpers/README.md

-# roblox-scripting-helpers
+# ROBLOX Scripting
-A Github with some useful scripts for ROBLOX.
+This Github repository is home to my useful ROBLOX scripts.
+I have decided that releasing my basic scripts would be a good idea.
+We also have a [Discord](https://discord.gg/ZfV3eqB) for Support.